 Step 1 – Define your stock universe

-As you may know, there are close to 4000 listed stocks on BSE and about 1800 on NSE.
-This includes highly valuable companies like TCS and absolute thuds such as pretty much all the Z category stocks on BSE.
+As you may know, there are close to 4000 stocks on BSE and about 1800 on NSE.
+This includes highly valuable companies like TCS and absolute thuds such as almost all the Z category stocks on BSE.
 Companies such as these form the two extreme ends of the spectrum.
-The question is, do have to track all these stocks to build a momentum portfolio?
+Do you have to track all these stocks to build a momentum portfolio?

-One has to filter out the stocks and create something called as the ‘tracking universe’.
+One has to filter out the stocks and create the ‘tracking universe.’
 The tracking universe will consist of a large basket of stocks within which we will pick stocks to constitute the momentum portfolio.
-This means the momentum portfolio will always be a subset of the tracking universe.
+The momentum portfolio will always be a subset of the tracking universe.

 Think of the tracking universe as a collection of your favorite shopping malls.
-Maybe out of the 100s of malls in your city, you may end up going to 2-3 shopping malls repeatedly.
-Clothes bought from these 2-3 malls make up for your entire wardrobe (read portfolio).
-Hence, these 2-3 malls end up forming your tracking universe out of the 100s available in your city.
+Maybe out of the 100s of malls in your city, you may go to 2-3 shopping malls repeatedly.
+Clothes bought from these 2-3 malls comprise your entire wardrobe (read portfolio).
+Hence, these 2-3 malls form your tracking universe out of the 100s available in your city.

-The tracking universe can be quite straightforward – it can be the Nifty 50 stocks or the BSE 500 stocks.
-Therefore, the momentum portfolio will always be a subset of either the Nifty 50 or BSE 500 stocks.
-Keeping the BSE 500 stocks as your tracking universe is a good way to start, however, if you feel a little adventurous, you can custom create your tracking universe.
+The tracking universe can be pretty straightforward – the Nifty 50 or BSE 500 stocks.
+Therefore, the momentum portfolio will always be a subset of the Nifty 50 or BSE 500 stocks.
+Keeping the BSE 500 stocks as your tracking universe is an excellent way to start.
+However, if you feel adventurous, you can custom-create your tracking universe.

-I am just randomly sharing few filter ideas, but you get the point.
-Using the custom creation techniques helps you filter out and build a tracking universe that exactly matches your requirement.
+I have randomly shared a few filter ideas, but you get the point.
+Using custom creation techniques helps you filter out and build a tracking universe that matches your requirement.

-Lastly, from my personal experience, I would suggest you have at least 150-200 stocks in your tracking universe if you wish to build a momentum portfolio of 12-15 stock.
+Lastly, from my personal experience, I would suggest you have at least 150-200 stocks in your tracking universe if you wish to build a momentum portfolio of 12-15 stocks.

 Step 2 – Set up the data

-Assuming your tracking universe is set up, you are now good to proceed to the 2nd step.
-In this step, you need to ensure you get the closing prices of all the stocks in your tracking universe.
-Ensure the data set that you have is clean and adjusted for corporate actions like the bonus issue, splits, special dividends, and other corporate actions.
-Clean data is the key building block to any trading strategy.
-There are plenty of data sources from where you can download the data free, including the NSE/BSE websites.
+Assuming your tracking universe is set up, you can proceed to the 2nd step.
+In this step, you must ensure you get the closing prices of all the stocks in your tracking universe.
+Ensure your data set is clean and adjusted for corporate actions like the bonus issue, splits, special dividends, and other corporate actions.
+Clean data is the crucial building block to any trading strategy.
+There are plenty of data sources from where you can download the data for free, including the NSE/BSE websites.

 The question is – what is the lookback period?
 How many historical data points are required?
 To run this strategy, you only need 1-year data point.
-For example, today is 2nd March 2019, then I’d need data point from 1st March 2018 to 2nd March 2019.
+For example, today is 2nd March 2019; then I’d need data points from 1st March 2018 to 2nd March 2019.

-Please note, once you have the data points for last one-year set, you can update this on a daily basis, which means the daily closing prices are recorded.
+Please note once you have the data points for the last one-year set, you can update this daily, which means the daily closing prices are recorded.

 Step 3 – Calculate returns

 This is a crucial part of the strategy; in this step, we calculate the returns of all the stocks in the tracking universe.
-As you may have already guessed, we calculate the return to get a sense of the momentum in each of the stocks.
+As you may have already guessed, we calculate the return to get a sense of the momentum in each stock.

-As we discussed earlier in this chapter, one can calculate the returns on any time frequency, be it daily/weekly/monthly or even yearly returns.
-We will stick to yearly returns for the sake of this discussion, however, please note; you can add your own twist to the entire strategy and calculate the returns on any time frequency you wish.
+As discussed earlier in this chapter, one can calculate the returns on any frequency, be it daily/weekly/monthly, or even yearly returns.
+We will stick to yearly returns for the sake of this discussion; however, please note; you can add your own twist to the entire strategy and calculate the returns for any time frame you wish.
 Instead of yearly, you could calculate the half-yearly, monthly, or even fortnightly returns.

-So, at this stage, you should have a tracking universe consisting of about 150-200 stocks.
+So, you should have a tracking universe of about 150-200 stocks at this stage.
 All these stocks should have historical data for at least 1 year.
-Further, you need to calculate the yearly return for each of these stocks in your tracking universe.
+Further, you need to calculate the yearly return for each stock in your tracking universe.

-To help you understand this better, I’ve created a sample tracking universe with just about 10 stocks in it.
+To help you understand this better, I’ve created a sample tracking universe with just about ten stocks in it.